One check-in bag to fare control: Govt issues guidelines for domestic flight operations from May 25

-A day after announcing resumption of domestic commercial passenger flights from May 25, the Civil Aviation Ministry on Thursday issued detailed guidelines for airlines, airports, passengers and other stakeholders.
-The ministry said it will prescribe lower and upper limit on air fares and airlines will have to adhere to it "during the period of COVID-19 pandemic".
+A day after announcing the resumption of domestic commercial passenger flights from May 25, the Civil Aviation Ministry on Thursday issued detailed guidelines for airlines, airports, passengers, and other stakeholders on issues ranging from control on airfares to restrictions on a number of bags.
+The ministry said it will prescribe lower and upper limits on airfares and airlines will have to adhere to it "during the period of COVID-19 pandemic".

 - READ MORE ON: